 Posting of the minor on the student's academic transcript requires a minimum GPA of 2.0 in the minor.

-The program code for Industrial Engineering Minor is ISEE-MN.
+The plan code for Industrial Engineering Minor is ISEE-MN.

 Choose one of the following: